-The online investment space can often feel like the Wild West.
-Whether it’s stocks and shares, mergers and acquisitions, applying leverage, or exchange-traded funds (ETFs) – the industry is jam-packed with confusing terminology.
+The investing arena can often feel like the Wild West.
+Whether it’s stocks and shares, mergers and acquisitions, or exchange-traded funds (ETFs) — the industry is jam-packed with confusing terminology.

-Nevertheless, it is important that you have a firm understanding of what an ETF is, not least because they are arguably one of the most utilized and comprehensive asset classes in the financial spectrum.
+Nevertheless, it is important that you have a firm understanding of what an ETF is, especially because they are arguably one of the most utilized and comprehensive asset classes in the financial spectrum.

 As such, we’ve created the complete beginner’s guide to ETFs.
 Within it, we’ll discuss everything that you need to know.
 This will include how they work, the type of assets that they track, the fees that you will need to consider, and more.

 In its most basic form, an exchange-traded funded, or simply ‘ETF’, is an investment vehicle that tracks an asset, or group of assets.
 In doing so, it allows investors to speculate on the price of an asset that would otherwise be difficult to trade.

 Let’s take gold for example.
 Ordinarily, if you wanted to invest money in gold, you would be required to purchase physical jewelry or bars, and subsequently store it in a safe environment.
 Moreover, attempting to sell it at a later date would not only be a logistical nightmare but hugely expensive.

 By instead investing in an ETF, you have the option of speculating on the value of gold at the click of a button, with no requirement to actually purchase or store the underlying asset.